YunYunFan Garage Kit Guide

 Red - 1:1 magenta + yellow

-Brown - red + black, or orange + black
+Brown - Red + black, or orange + black, or orange + blue

 Assembly[edit]